fabiomux/kde-servicemenus/copy_to_klipper/README.md

 # Copy to Klipper service menu

-This service menu allows to copy in the clipboard, through the Klipper D-Bus service, several details about the selected files.
+This service menu allows you to copy to the clipboard through the Klipper D-Bus service, several details about the selected files, like the filename, full filename, file path, file permissions...

 ## Features

 These are the *Copy to Klipper* service menu features:
 - Fully translated into 5 languages besides English (Dutch, French, German, Italian, Spanish);
-- Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
+- Works from within the Dolphin, Konqueror, Krusader, and KFind results context menu;
 - Support for KDE Plasma 6;
 - Can enable the final popup setting up the $KSM_CTK_VERBOSE variable;
 - Multiple file copy resulting in a list of items separated by a new-line character;
-- Supports the copy of distinct filename's parts as full filename, filename only, path only, filename without extension;
+- Supports the copy of distinct filenames' parts as full filename, filename only, path only, filename without extension;
-- Supports the copy of the file checksum algorithms md5, sha256, and sha512;
+- Supports the copy of the file checksum algorithms MD5, SHA256, and SHA512;
 - Supports the copy of the mime and file type;
-- Supports the copy of the file size in bytes and human-readable format;
+- Supports the copy of the file size in bytes and a human-readable format;
 - Supports the copy of the file permissions in octal or human-readable format;
-- Supports the copy of the file group, user id, and name;
+- Supports the copy of the file group, user ID, and name;
 - Supports the copy of the last access and the last modification time;
 - Supports the copy of the file mount point.